-Even still, I am supremely grateful for our ability to fly in produce from all over the world, especially in the dead of winter when pretty much nothing is "in season" in Colorado.
-And, to a large extent, I think much of the produce that’s flown in rather than grown here is delicious.
+Even still, I am supremely grateful for our ability to fly in produce from all over the world in the dead of winter when pretty much nothing is "in season" in cold weather places.
+But tomatoes are really only good when they are fresh and in season.

 Come February, it doesn't seem to matter how bright red and inviting they look.
 Succumb to their charms and you will be sorely disappointed when you cut into one and discover that it has almost no flavor.

-But, in the summer, when tomatoes are in their prime, there's nothing better.
-A plate of sliced tomatoes with a bit of salt and pepper is all I need in the world.
+But, wow, when tomatoes are picked fresh in peak season, there's nothing better.
+In the summer, a plate of sliced tomatoes with a bit of salt and pepper is all I need in the world.

 Lucky for me, roasted tomato sauce is super easy to make.
 Sometimes I even get ambitious enough to make extra, freezing or canning it for those loooooong winter months when fresh tomatoes are not an option.

 The entire process for making Roasted Tomato Sauce is pretty straightforward, but it does help to have a couple of tools.
 The first thing you absolutely need is a sheet pan with rimmed edges.

 The second tool that's super useful to have is a food mill.
 It's not 100% necessary to have a food mill (see the note at the bottom of the recipe for making roasted tomato sauce without a food mill), it just makes the process easier.

-Also - bonus! - if you can make delicious no-peel apple butter with your food mill when tomatoes are no longer in season ☹️ but apples are 😊.
+Also - bonus! - if you can make delicious no-peel apple butter with your food mill when tomatoes are no longer in season, but apples are.

-Nope!
 As long as you're starting with fresh, flavorful, ripe tomatoes, you're golden.
 I've made roasted tomato sauce with all different kind of tomatoes, even grape tomatoes and heirloom tomatoes from a friend's garden.